Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ###### How to Delegate with Vesting

 Before delegating with vesting, a Vesting Manager must be created for the user.
-The VestingManager contract is responsible for managing vested positions and rewards.
+The Vesting Manager contract is responsible for managing vested positions and rewards.
 See [The Role of the VestingManager Contract](#the-role-of-the-vestingmanager-contract) for details on how to use this contract effectively.

 1. Create a Vesting Manager